 Santa Pola is located on the south-eastern coastline of the Costa Blanca and is a small fishing town with beautiful landscapes to offer.
 The place is a must-visit for Snow Birds who want to spend their time at a climate-friendly location in winters as Santa Pola is a pleasant place to be with spectacular views and golden sand beaches.
 There are numerous activities one can indulge in at all times whether you are looking for some peace or adventure as it is a popular tourist destination during the holiday season.

-Why should people stay in Santa Pola during the winter?
+Why should people stay in Santa Pola during the fall, winter, or spring?

 As Santa Pola is a tourist destination, the town doesn't let its lights go out.
 The main town and harbour stay busy throughout the year.
 For peace lovers and snowbirds, this place is an ideal spot if you want to take some time off.
 You're looking forward to a sweet escape in the beautiful beaches of Santa Pola and many interesting sights to see.
 It is relatively quieter than summers but one doesn't run out of places to see and things to do when you're in Santa Pola.

 Santa Pola lies 22 meter (72 feet) above sea level and so, experiences a fairly typical Mediterranean climate with little rainfall and plenty of sunshine throughout the year.
 The winter temperature can reach 20°C (68°F) and more during many of the sunny days.
 The town experiences long, mild winters with slightly colder nights and hot summers.